Overview

 Oral Awards

-Selected from the top 8 teams for the oral presentation
+Selected from the 8 teams that gave oral presentations

 Idea Award